suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 An android application is provided for smartphone users, which serves as the client.
 It stores the messages from users and then pushes them to a leaf node when it comes in contact with one or directly to the server if connected to the internet.
 In addition to that, other smartphones that use the same application are used as data mules for storing and forwarding the users messages, without exposing them.

-## Problems facing Developing Countries

-1. Infrastructure : roads, highways, schools, primary healthcare
-2. Access to Clean Water
-3. Sanitation : Public health, diseases
-4. Electricity : frequent power cuts
-5. Unemployment
-6. Industrial Waste Management
-7. Garbage Disposal
-8. Frequent accidents : Risk zones

-## Solutions

-How does the government solve a problem?
-A think tank is formed : A team of experts who study the problem and provide an optimal solution.
-The knowledge of the common people is more valuable than any expert.
-The local people not only understand the problem, they also understand the circumstances and consequences.
-We propose a common platform, where people are encouraged to discuss existing social problem and propose their solutions collaboratively.
-This solution will provide useful insights to the team of experts and help them implement a solution efficiently, with the consent of the local people.

 ## Use cases